Neutron stars are stellar remnants that form in the supernova explosions of massive stars. Each

 arXiv or ORCID.

-A list of selected publications is given below.
+A few selected publications are given below.

 M. Ronchi, N. Rea, V. Graber, and N. Hurley-Walker, Long-period pulsars as